kbighorse/working-with-me/README.md

 ## Other Stuff

-I'm slowly learning Spanish and ASL, but I'm not very good at either (yet :))
+I'm slowly learning Spanish and ASL, but I'm not very good at either (todavía :))

 If you've read a book, seen a movie, or listened to a good podcast lately, I want to hear about it!